rbertolusso/intubate/README.md

             Name:
             Honor Code Statement:

             Question: Which helper function would you use to construct your interface for the function `t.test`?
-[10 points]
+[5] How should you name your interface?
+[5]

 (Psst!... here... don't look!...
 I told you not to look!... yes, yes, play dumb... you don't have to worry... someone told me there is a solution manual somewhere in the net...)